Terminology #

 (int x, int y) = (1, 2);

-// In C#, this is legal in certain cases (though the compiler might warn, or if used in a while loop)
+// In C#, this is legal in certain cases (though the compiler might warn, or within a while loop)

-a = bresults in the value ofb, allowing chained assignments likea = b = c.
-In Swift, assignment does not return a value, soa = b = cis illegal, andif x = yresults in a compilation error.
+a = bis the value ofb, allowing chained assignments likea = b = c.
+However, in Swift, assignment does not return a value, soa = b = cis illegal, andif x = yresults in a compilation error.
 This is a design choice to prevent bugs.

 Arithmetic Operators #